A Simple Guide to Book Genres

 Young Adult

-Young adult (YA) novels are aimed at teenage readers and usually feature adolescent protagonists navigating coming-of-age experiences.
+Young adult novels usually feature adolescent protagonists navigating coming-of-age experiences.
 These stories address relatable themes such as identity, relationships, and self-discovery.
 While targeted at teens, many YA books appeal to readers of all ages and include some of the most widely recognized works in contemporary literature.

 Children’s